Logeshwaran-KS/Medicinal-Plants-Detection-Using-Machine-Learning/README.md

 Medicinal Plants Detection using Machine Learning is to Identify the Medicinal Plants through images by Segmentation, Gray Scale Conversion, Feature Extractions like GLCM, Gabor and LBP.
 Later the data is Trained with Multiple Model to track the Performace and get the suitable Model for Prediction

-The Complete description is given below:
+The Complete description is given below :arrow_down:
 ## ***Data Collection***
 The dataset is download and feature extracted from .
 It has 30 Species of different image size, named with normal and botanical name.